 - Normal hearing – Air conduction will be more than bone conduction.
 Therefore, the person is able to hear the tuning fork sound close to the outer ear(pinna).
 However, the person will not hear the sound afterward when held against mastoid.

 - Abnormal Hearing – A person with hearing difficulty will not hear the tuning fork sound after it changed from mastoid to pinna.
 Therefore, the bone conduction is more than air conduction, up to twice more than air conduction.
-This is also called negative Rinne.
+This is also known as negative Rinne.
 In both the ears, this test is performed.
 This result is shown in the Conductive hearing loss.

-In case of sensorineural hearing loss, a person will hear the tuning fork by air conduction.
+In the case of sensorineural hearing loss, a person will hear the tuning fork by air conduction.
 However, after that sound, an individual will not hear any further sound through bone conduction.

 Weber’s Test Results

-In a Normal hearing, a person hears the sound of tuning fork in both the ear equally.
-An individual with a one-sided conductive deafness(unilateral) will hear the sound of tuning fork louder in the affected ear.
+In a Normal hearing, a person hears the sound of a tuning fork in both the ear equally.
+An individual with one-sided conductive deafness(unilateral) will hear the sound of tuning fork louder in the affected ear.
 As the conduction difficulty covers the surrounding noise of the room.